KevinBrack/Unity-2018-Cookbook/Chapter01_coreUI/notes.md

 We get the component in the `Awake(){}` method and update the string every frame with the `Update(){}` method

 ## 03 - Displaying a digital count-down timer

+Project includes the scripts `CountdownTimer.cs` and `DigitalCountdown.cs`

+This project required 2 script files.
+The first was a `CountdownTimer` class that had all the functions necessary to operate the timer.
+The second one was `DigitalCountdown` that was specific to this game Object only.
+The `DigitalCountdown` script called a new instance of `CountdownTimer`. `DigitalCountdown` connected to the Text Object that it needed to overwrite and called functions on the instance of `CountdownTimer` passing it things like the number of seconds we wanted to set when starting the timer.

+**Note: When these scripts ran I was expecting the timer to run for 30 seconds, but it ended up running for 60 seconds.
+Need to track this down.**

+Also we added both scripts to the inspector, but we could have just added the `DigitalCountdown` script if we used the syntax `RequireComponent(CountdownTimer)` directly above the class declaration.
+This will automatically create a new instance of the class for us.